 Marion and Elizabeth were in Butts County, Georgia, when the 1850 census was taken, but shortly afterwards they moved to Alabama where they settled near the village of Aurora.
 When the 1870 census was taken of Marshall County, five Sparks families occupied houses enumerated by the census- taker as 367, 368, 369, 370, and 372.
 Living in House 372 were Marion and Elizabeth.
 Marion's brothers, Tom, Russell, and Moses, occupied Houses 367, 368, and 370, and Bob Sparks, son of Marion and Elizabeth, occupied House 369.
 Marion and Elizabeth died sometime after 1870.

-a.
-James Robert ["Bob"] Sparks, son of Marion and Elizabeth (Horn) Sparks, was born on May 8, 1832, in South Carolina.
+54.4.1 James Robert ["Bob"] Sparks was born May 8, 1832, in South Carolina.
 He went with his parents to Butts County, Georgia, and then on to Alabama.
-It was there that he was married to Margaret E. Brock on January 4, 1855, in DeKalb County.
+It was there that he married Margaret E. Brock on January 4, 1855, in DeKalb County.
 She had been born ca. 1834 in North Carolina and was a daughter of Reuben Brock, a native of South Carolina.
 Bob and Margaret did not remain in DeKalb County very long, but moved to neighboring Marshall County.

 According to a HISTORY OF BOAZ, ALABAMA, published in 1976 by the Boaz Chamber of Commerce, Bob Sparks sold 160 acres of land to J. L. Gillespie in 1877.
 The following year, he sold 500 acres to his uncle, Billy Sparks.
 The land was located on the site of present-day Boaz.
 It seems quite likely that Bob had inherited the land from his parents.
 He probably sold the land in preparation for a move to Greene County, Alabama, where he settled near Eutaw about 1880.